Schlaubischlump/LocationSimulator/README.md

 3. Go to [releases](https://github.com/Schlaubischlump/LocationSimulator/releases) and download the latest `LocationSimulator.app.zip` version.
 4. Unzip the file and run the application by right clicking on it and granting a [Gatekeeper exception](https://support.apple.com/en-us/HT202491).

+> Note: If the app crashes on launch that means that either you made a mistake and installed an outdated version of the dependencies / LocationSimulator or I did not update the build for the latest homebrew release.
+If the later is the case or you can't distinguish between the two options open a new github issue, so that I can help you.

 ## Build

 ### Requirements